Travel Medicine Clinic in Rockville, MD

 What medicines to take while traveling?

-Whether you have been planning a personal trip for months or your employer wants you to take a last-minute trip overseas, planning ahead is important.
-Traveling to certain areas of the world increases the risk you will come into contact with infectious organisms that cause serious diseases.
-Getting the right vaccinations for travel can help you reduce your risk of contracting these diseases while you travel.
-If you don’t have your own provider, or you are having a hard time scheduling and reserving your spot with your provider, contact us to schedule your vaccinations.
+Whether you have been planning a personal trip for months or your employer has asked you to take a last-minute trip overseas, planning ahead is important.
+Traveling to certain parts of the world may increase your risk of exposure to infectious organisms that can cause serious illnesses.
+Receiving the appropriate travel vaccinations before your trip can help reduce your risk and support a safer travel experience.
+If you do not have a primary care provider or if you are having difficulty scheduling an appointment, contact Physicians Now Urgent Care to schedule your travel vaccination visit.

-The vaccinations you will need for your trip depending on where you are traveling and whether you have any health conditions.
+The vaccinations you will need for your trip depend on where you are traveling and whether you have any health conditions.
 For people traveling to Kenya, for example, the CDC recommends getting polio, hepatitis A, and typhoid vaccinations in addition to the routine vaccinations everyone should have.
-Some travelers may also need to be vaccinated against malaria, hepatitis B, rabies, meningitis, or yellow fever.
-The CDC does not recommend polio or typhoid vaccinations for people going to the United Kingdom.
+Some travelers may also need protection against malaria or vaccination against hepatitis B, rabies, meningitis, or yellow fever.
+The CDC does not recommend typhoid vaccinations for people traveling to the United Kingdom.

 If you need information about preventing illness while you travel, one of our providers can give you travel medicine tips and recommend ways to reduce your risk of coming into contact with infectious organisms.
 In some countries, you need to pay special attention to food and water safety.
 Contaminated foods and beverages can cause travelers’ diarrhea, so be careful when planning your meals.